 This filament is resistant to heat and chemicals, making it a great choice for use in major industries and organizations.

 It is strong, but it comes after ABS.
-However, the nylon industry continues to make improvements by using mixtures from fiberglass and carbon fiber.
+However, the nylon industry continues to make improvements by using mixtures of fiberglass and carbon fiber.

 These additives can increase the strength and resistance of nylon filaments.